-Improving the quality of education especially in elementar 9 schools is the focus of the government's attention in order to improve the quality of human resources (HR) in Indonesia.
+Improving the quality of education especially in elementary schools is the focus of the government's attention in order to improve the quality of human resources (HR) in Indonesia.
 Elementary School is the first formal unit that is responsible for developing characteristics and competencies and contributing positively in the field of science and skills.
 Since elementary school various abilities of students must be able to be empowered to the fullest, so that later on students are able to access more advanced knowledge.

 The Science Technology Society approach is a learning approach that basically discusses the application of science in the context of daily life.
 Therefore, the Science Technology Society (STM) approach is referred to as an integrated approach between science and technology issues in society.
-With this approach students are coordinated to be willing and able to apply science principles to produce simple technological work [1]
+With this approach students are coordinated to be willing and able to apply science principles to produce simple technological work [2].

 The STM approach is a translation of the science technology and society approach (STS) which is learning that is developed based on constructivism philosophy.
 This learning approach was developed in America and Britain in the early 1970s.
-The new STM approach was introduced in Indonesia in the early 1990s, which was Philoteus E.A Tuerah Lecturer at the primary teacher Education Departement, Faculty of Education Manado State University, Manado, Indonesia tested and implemented in various schools in Indonesia, including at the elementary school level.
+The new STM approach was introduced in Indonesia in the early 1990s, which was tested and implemented in various schools in Indonesia, including at the elementary school level.

-The STM approach in the view of the social sciences and the humanities, basically provides an understanding of the relationship between technology science and society while training the sergivity of student assessment of environmental impacts as a result of the development of science and technology.
+The STM approach in the view of the social sciences and the humanities, basically provides an understanding of the relationship between technology science and society while training the sets ivity of student assessment of environmental impacts as a result of the development of science and technology.
 Thus, technological science in people's lives, especially the world of education, has a close relationship.